pycharming/lantern_aws/README.md

 Introduction
 ============

-This package will contain utility scripts and configuration for launching and maintaining lantern components that run on Amazon Web Services.
+This package contains utility scripts and configuration for launching and maintaining lantern components that run on Amazon Web Services.

-At the moment only the infrastructure to launch, configure, and update cloud instances is there.
-There is nothing lantern-specific to this code so far.
+At the moment you can launch a generic node using

+  bin/launch-lantern-peer.py <node-name>

+You can initialize all launched nodes as lantern instances using

+  bin/update-group.py

+This will create a lantern user, install Oracle Java 7, maven 3, check out latest lantern and build it.

+Still to do:

+ - run lantern as a service, and
+ - build and serve Lantern installers.

 Before you Start
 ================